-- Ongoing efforts in this arena need to occur in the venue of the larger Reconsultation effort. - The recent reformulation of the Reconsultation effort provides an opportunity for the development of a specific focus group/activity within that realm to look at how to best accomplish the development of measures that provide for adequate water temperatures throughout the temperature management season. - We want to get our best and brightest minds, including those of our stakeholders, focused on ways to address the needs of Sacramento River winter run while considering the system as a whole, including the other species involved. - At the same time, both agencies recognize the need to focus on the further evaluation of targeting a protective temperature management at the location of the redds, and developing contingencies when that is not feasible. - With that in mind, we plan to continue our efforts to conduct operational studies in 2018 and beyond, and as a bridge to the completion of reinitiation of consultation. - The 2017 operational study of a 53° daily average temperature at the CCR gage was a good starting point; however this was in the context of the wettest water year on record for the Sacramento River, and more focused evaluations should provide us the opportunity to refine the concepts to ensure we can make the best use of the cold water pool, while considering any potential impacts to the remainder of the system.
-This will involve focused evaluation of the specific temperature, target location, and metric. - In addition we need to recognize that not every year will provide the ability to meet optimal temperatures at the redds, so we need to focus on alternative mechanisms to address water-short and drought years, to optimize the use of limited cold water pool and maximize survival during those conditions. - These efforts will also be conducted under the focus group under the Reconsultation, but will involve the ongoing coordination of real-time operations. - As a starting point, the agencies are currently discussing the development of an additional operational study for 2018. - Recognizing that hydrologic conditions are much different than those in 2017, this may involve the development of plans for how to address a more limited cold water pool. - Both agencies agree to pursue a collaborative science effort to continue to prioritize science to address key management questions, and learn from each year's operational decisions.
+- - 3.
+Given these operational and biological conclusions, we agree to take the next steps as follows: - A. NMFS and Reclamation agree that iterations to what was initially proposed by NMFS based on the recent modelling is warranted.
+This process of iterating on biological metrics and operational scenarios is the heart of the Section 7 consultation process, and at this time, we agree that ongoing efforts in this arena need to occur in the venue of the larger Reconsultation effort. - The recent reformulation of the Reconsultation effort provides an opportunity for the development of a specific focus group/activity within that realm to look at how to best accomplish the development of measures that provide for adequate water temperatures throughout the temperature management season. - We want to get our best and brightest minds, including those of our stakeholders, focused on ways to address the needs of Sacramento River winter run while considering the system as a whole, including the other species involved. - B. At the same time, both agencies recognize the need to focus on the further evaluation of benefits and effects of targeting 53 DAT temperature management at the location of the redds,.
+And developing contingencies when that is not feasible. - With that in mind, we plan to continue our efforts to conduct operational studies in 2018 and beyond, and as a bridge to the completion of reinitiation of consultation.
+More focused evaluations should provide us the opportunity to refine the concepts to ensure we can make the best use of the cold water pool, while considering any potential impacts to the remainder of the system.
+This will involve focused evaluation of the specific temperature, target location, and metric. - In addition we need to recognize that not every year will provide the ability to meet optimal temperatures at the redds, so we need to focus on alternative mechanisms to address water-short and drought years, to optimize the use of limited cold water pool and maximize survival during those conditions. - These efforts will also be conducted under the focus group under the Reconsultation, but will involve the ongoing coordination of real-time operations. - As a starting point, the agencies are currently discussing the development of an additional operational study for 2018. - Recognizing that hydrologic conditions are much different than those in 2017, this may involve the development of plans for how to address a more limited cold water pool.

+C. Both agencies agree to pursue a collaborative science effort to continue to prioritize science to address key management questions, and learn from each year's operational decisions.
 We are engaged in discussions with various stakeholders to take this effort to the next step.